 I built a system where three AI agents — a lead engineer, a backend engineer, and a frontend engineer — coordinate autonomously over Discord to break down tasks, write code, create pull requests, and track issues in Linear.
 No human in the loop except me, giving the initial order and reviewing the results.

-This is a multi-agent software engineering team powered by nanobot, Docker, Discord, Gitea, and Claude.
+This is a multi-agent software engineering team powered by nanobot, Claude Code, Docker, Discord, Gitea, and Linear.

 The Idea